WASdev/tool.accelerate.core/README.md

 The application can be accessed at http://localhost:9080/mylibertyApp

-### Deploying to Bluemix
+### Deploying to IBM Cloud

-To deploy an application to Bluemix you first need a [Bluemix account](https://console.eu-gb.bluemix.net/).
-Once you have created a Bluemix account you can build and deploy your application.
+To deploy an application to IBM Cloud you first need an [IBM Cloud account](https://console.eu-gb.bluemix.net/).
+Once you have created an IBM Cloud account you can build and deploy your application.

 Using Maven: